sparticle999/SpaceCompany/README.md

 - Added New United Theme

 v0.3.3
-- Added Collapsability for the Solar System Tab
+- Added Collapsibility for the Solar System Tab
 - Added Notifications on tabs when there is something new in them

 v0.3.2